-U.S. State Department, they number approximately 75,000.
+U.S. expatriates who are living in Paris could also represent another segment.
+According to the U.S. State Department, they number approximately 75,000.
 If most have at least a bachelor degree, and assuming an average of one employed expatriate per family of four, this represents an additional segment of twenty thousand.
 The exact number may be lower as many are in technical fields, already have an advanced degree or would look for a more prestigious University.
 Other English speaking expatriates could also be of interest.

 Finally, with such a high unemployment in France, would a part-time program be better suited for the working young managers?
-These junior executives have graduated a few years ago and may be desirous to obtain an advanced degree to enhance their marketability or simply as continuing education1 to maintain their employment.
+These junior executives have graduated a few years ago and may be desirous to obtain an advanced degree to enhance their marketability or simply as continuing education2 to maintain their employment.